dongle-the-gadget/UUPbot/docs/running/README.md

 ### Create the bot and invite it to your own server
   1. Go to [Discord Developers Portal](https://discord.com/developers), and create a new application.
-  2. Go to the OAuth tab, check `applications.commands` and copy the generated OAuth link and paste it to a separate browser tab.
+  2. Go to the OAuth tab, check `applications.commands` and `bot` and copy the generated OAuth link and paste it to a separate browser tab.
   3. Follow the instructions on screen to invite the bot to your desired server.

 ### Get the authentication token